cam-cambridge/cam-cambridge.github.io/_pages/publications.md

 ---
-title: "CAM Group | Publications"
+title: "Publications | Complex Additive Materials Group | Department of Engineering at the University of Cambridge"
 layout: gridlay
-excerpt: "CAM Group | Publications"
+excerpt: "Publications | Complex Additive Materials Group | Department of Engineering at the University of Cambridge"
 sitemap: false
 permalink: /publications/
 ---

 # Publications